simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

      * Use ``git rebase -i`` to squash commits (use ``git rebase -i HEAD~n`` to go back ``n`` commits)

+   * Make sure to select the option **Allow edits from maintainers**.
+This will allow people in the organization to make edits to the pull request.

 #. `Travis-CI`_ will notice the pull request and run CI tests

    * Travis-CI will run tests based on the `.travis.yml`_ file in the